U.S. condemns 'heinous' assassination of Haitian leader, says it is ready to help | Politics

 Haiti's ambassador to the United States, Bocchit Edmond, told Reuters https://www.reuters.com/world/americas/haitian-assassins-falsely-claimed-be-us-drug-agents-envoy-us-says-2021-07-07 in an interview that his government would welcome U.S. security assistance in the wake of the assassination.
 Edmond said the gunmen falsely identified themselves as agents from the U.S. Drug Enforcement Administration (DEA), citing video footage the government has in its possession, but added, "No way they were DEA agents."

 State Department spokesman Ned Price said reports the attackers were DEA agents were "absolutely false."
-Price told a daily press briefing he had no updates to announce in terms of assistance, although Washington was prepared to respond to requests and "ready and willing" to support Haitian authorities' investigation.
+Price told a regular press briefing he had no updates to announce in terms of assistance, although Washington was "ready and willing" to support Haitian authorities' investigation.

-"What we will continue to do is to preserve Haiti's democratic institutions," Price said, listing $75.5 million in aid and other support provided to the country.
+"We expect to be in receipt of formal requests.
+We stand ready to receive them.
+But, as of right now, I am not in a position to confirm that we have received a formal request," Price said.
 YEARS OF INSTABILITY

-Members of the U.S. Congress condemned the attack and called for administration action.
+U.S. lawmakers condemned the attack and called for administration action.
 Republican Senator Marco Rubio called on Biden's administration to help bring the killers to justice.
 Rubio's home state, Florida, has a large Haitian-American population and he met with Moise in 2019 on a trip to the country.

 "We cannot allow this cowardly, evil attack to bring even more hardship to the people of Haiti and further destabilize their country," Rubio said in a statement.
 The Democratic co-chairs of the Haiti caucus in the House of Representatives said the attack "stands as a clarion call" for action to bring stability and peace to the country.

 "We also call for full transparency and an independent investigation into this criminal act," the four lawmakers - Representatives Val Demings, Yvette Clarke, Andy Levin and Ayanna Pressley - said in a statement.
-The U.S. ambassador to Haiti, Michele Sison, and the Acting Assistant Secretary of State for Western Hemisphere Affairs, Julie Chung, held an emergency briefing for some congressional Democrats on events in Port-au-Prince.
+House Speaker Nancy Pelosi said Congress was prepared to help.
+"Congress condemns this barbaric act, and we stand ready to provide support and assistance to the people of Haiti during this challenging time," she said in a statement.

-The opposition in Haiti had accused the United States - Haiti's top foreign donor - of being lenient towards Moise because of his support for U.S. foreign policy.
-Moise had faced calls to resign and mass protests over accusations of corruption, his management of the economy, and his increasing grip on power.
+The opposition in Haiti had accused Washington - Haiti's top foreign donor - of being lenient towards Moise because of his support for U.S. foreign policy.
+Moise, who entered office in 2017, had faced calls to resign and mass protests over accusations of corruption, his management of the economy, and his increasing grip on power.
 Washington sent troops to Haiti in 1994 to oust a military government and return its elected president, former parish priest Jean-Bertrand Aristide, to power.
 But the country has struggled with political instability and a series of natural disasters since then.

 U.S. administrations have since scaled back involvement with Haiti, and a U.N. peacekeeping operation ended in 2019.
 (Additional reporting by Steve Holland, Humeyra Pamuk, Mark Hosenball, Susan Heavey and Doina Chiacu; Editing by Mark Heinrich and Rosalba O'Brien)